MNMdiagnostics/wgsqc/README.md

   $ cd ./wgsqc/
   ```

-  ##### Prepare .env file with environment variables for database (example .env file is located in ./database/database.env)
+  ##### Prepare .env file with environmental variables for database (example .env file is located in ./database/database.env)

   ##### Set up your Docker container and check if container is running
   ```